tuosuniversity/Vellum/Output/EN/Aware But Stuck/08_Shifting_Patterns.md

 ### Article 2

-**SEO-Optimized Title:** The Timeless Roots of Inner Peace: Tracing the Wisdom Behind Witnessing the Mind
+ The Timeless Roots of Inner Peace: Tracing the Wisdom Behind Witnessing the Mind

 **Article Body:**